Obc

 r_o#

 This parameter should not be too large to avoid having too many eigenpairs inside the contour.
 It should also not be too small to avoid missing important eigenpairs.
-If a eigenpair is too close to the contour, it can lead to numerical instabilities.
+If an eigenpair is very close to the contour, it can lead to numerical instabilities.

 r_i#